trustification/EvalGuard/tools/README.md

 node dist/index.js model
 ```

-This will create TypeScript interfaces in `./src/types/schemas.ts` based on the schemas in `../schemas/`.
+This will create TypeScript interfaces in `./src/types/v1/schemas.ts` based on the versioned schemas in `../schemas/v1/`.
+The tool prefers YAML schemas but falls back to JSON if YAML is not available.

 ### Validate Configuration Files